ministryofjustice/bichard7-next-audit-logging/incoming-message-handler/README.md

 ## Debugging

 Debugging is not currently supported for these Lambdas / Step Functions.
+However, you can output variables using `console.log()` and check them in the docker logs.
+For docker logs, refer to the LocalStack section.

 ## Interacting with the infrastructure